 - Tubal factor infertility can be treated surgically to repair the tubes.

-- Women with tubal problems that can not be surgically corrected, or who do not want the surgery, can undergo in vitro fertilization (IVF).
+- Women with tubal problems that cannot be surgically corrected, or who do not want the surgery, can undergo in vitro fertilization (IVF).

 What is tubal factor infertility?

-Tubal factor infertility occurs when the fallopian tube(s) prevent sperm from reaching the ovary to fertilize an egg or prevents a fertilized embryo from reaching the uterus for pregnancy.
+Tubal factor infertility occurs when the fallopian tube(s) prevent sperm from reaching the ovary to fertilize an egg or prevent a fertilized embryo from reaching the uterus for pregnancy.
 The fallopian tubes on either side of the uterus connect the ovaries to the uterus.

 In a normal pregnancy, an ovary releases an egg into the fallopian tube where it meets with a sperm that fertilizes the egg.
 The fertilized egg then travels to the uterus and attaches to the uterine lining for nine months.

 In the event that the fallopian tube is damaged, misshapen or blocked in some way, a sperm and an egg cannot meet, resulting in infertility.
 A blockage can also be small enough to allow the sperm in, but not to allow the embryo out to travel to the uterus.

 A tubal blockage is usually identified by its location:

 - A tubal blockage located close to the uterus is called a “proximal” tubal blockage.
 According to ASRM, proximal tubal blockage accounts for 10 to 25 percent of tubal disease and is generally a relatively easy condition to treat.